Particular/docs.particular.net/transports/sqs/troubleshooting.md

 Throttling is more likely to happen when sending a large number messages concurrently.
 For example, using a list of tasks when using async/await.

-To avoid Amazon throttling errors, limit the maximum number of concurrent sends.
+To avoid Amazon throttling errors, it is possible to [tune the client retry behavior](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/retries-timeouts.html) or limit the maximum number of concurrent sends.
 For example, allow only a small amount of messages to be sent concurrently as outlined in the [sending large amount of messages](/nservicebus/handlers/async-handlers.md#concurrency-large-amount-of-concurrent-message-operations) guidelines or send messages sequentially.

 Throttling can happen during any send or receive operation and can happen during the following scenarios: